Military of the Zhou dynasty: Western Zhou

 Military command was divided according to aristocratic rank, and power was shared among the feudal lords.
-Vassal states were entitled to smaller military forces parallel to the royal court, with large states entitled to 3 armies, medium states having 2, and small states with 1.
-Top ministers too had their personal armies, limited to 100 riders, and they were similarly expected to partake in military campaigns and fiefs, such as the ministerial role taishi.
+Vassal states were entitled to smaller military forces parallel to the royal court, with large states entitled to three armies, medium states having two, and small states with one.
+Top ministers also had their personal armies which were limited to 100 riders and were similarly expected to partake in military campaigns and fiefs, such as the ministerial role taishi.
 However, apart from the top rung of leadership, the lower official posts were beginning to be separated along civil-military lines.
 The position of huchen was in command of the infantry defences of the royal court, shishi were the local town garrison commanders, while sima was the generic title used by officials at every level of the army, in charge of conscription and taxes.
 Soldiers were drafted from the urban dwellers, which consisted of the clans of the Zhou ruling class, and were required to serve one out of every four seasons in a year.
 Nobles would form the war chariot core of the Zhou army.

 Apart from the royal armies, regional states also maintained their own forces.
 The presence of the Eight Armies stationed in the East was intended to keep the regional states in line.
 Unlike the Shang, the Zhou were determined to assert their governance over subjugated peoples.
 These regional states were originally assigned to royal family members to monitor the conquered Shang people, but gradually drifted away from royal authority.
-The military assistance that the regional states provided to the Zhou was dependent on the cooperativeness of local rulers and the ability of the King.
+Military assistance that the regional states provided to the Zhou was dependent on the cooperativeness of local rulers and the ability of the King.
 There were also garrison troops located in certain places.
 Private armies of noble lineages in the royal domain also appeared in records from the late Western Zhou Period.

 The early Western Zhou was marked by rapid expansion: bronze inscriptions record the launch of major military expeditions into the lower Ordos, the Shandong peninsula "Eastern Barbarians", where they were successful at establishing a stronghold.
 These expeditions were nearly all conducted as joint operations by the royal and state armies.
 Towards the beginning of the mid-Western Zhou, King Zhao of Zhou turned his attention to the south's Yangtze river valley where it suffered difficulties and put an end to the period of expansion.
 The fourth King, Zhao of Zhou (975-957 BC) suffered a severe defeat in the Zhou–Chu War against the State of Chu on the Han River, where the entire Six Armies of the West were lost and had to be rebuilt.
-This led to the end of Zhou dominance as opponents began emboldened and challenged its strength frequently.
+This led to the end of Zhou dominance in the area as opponents became emboldened and frequently challenged its strength.